Healthcare: Regulatory Agencies

 Luxembourg's Ministry of Health studies public health problems, advises public authorities and communities on health issues, ensures compliance with legal and regulatory provisions, and takes necessary emergency measures to protect the public's health.
 The ministry also collaborates on national and international levels to develop and implement health policies.
 The site explains the healthcare system in Luxembourg regarding its departments, services, and financing.
 It also provides information about diseases, prevention methods, health occupations, and the rights of citizens.
 Resources are only available in French.

 The purpose of the Ministry of Health is to establish systems for health, well-being, and social protection of its people.
 Their goal is to provide affordable, accessible, and high-quality healthcare services as well as drug rehabilitation services.
 The Ministry of Health also strengthens the mechanisms for protecting the rights of its children, women, persons with disabilities, and the elderly.
+Website is in Divehi.

 The Ministry of Health is responsible for monitoring the universal healthcare system and approving medical facilities.
 They also regulate the importation standards of drugs, medical goods, and agricultural products.
 The site provides information on hospitals, institutes, and standards.
-Only available in Spanish.